krkimery/makostats/README.md

 store data as JSON.
 Create load_from_JSON and dump_to_JSON class methods on Team.
 Build dynamic init.
 Long term ideas to explore: zodb (object store which may support time-travel), traditional DBs.

+    I have begun the interim option of JSON storage.
+I can now read from a simple JSON file.
+I need to add in functionality to dump/save to JSON.

 ## Consts File
 This should be done, barring any additions at a later date.